 They will take note of the setting, initial situation (exposition), the characters’ personality and physical traits, and their actions.
 They will also create a timeline of the important events.
 Then, they will record the conflict situations and their resolution.
 They will also need to take note of the ending of the story.

 Once they finished recording important plot elements, students will decide what aspects of the story they want to change in order to turn it into a dark fairy tale.
 For example, they can change the characters’ upbringing, their personality or physical traits.
 The innocent girl/victim/damsel in distress could become an evil and calculated persona who wants to marry the prince for his money.
 In the story of Cinderella, students may choose to turn the ball into a real nightmare where ghosts or evil spirits kidnap Cinderella, so the prince will descend into Hell to complete several trials to get her back.
-The students working on the story of the Three Little Pigs may turn the little pigs into ferocious animals and the wolf could be the brave and intelligent father or mother who does everything to protect his/her family from the pigs.
+The students working on the story of the Three Little Pigs may turn the little pigs into ferocious animals, and the wolf could be the brave and intelligent father or mother who does everything to protect his/her family from the pigs.
 Of course, students can create a gloomy atmosphere by replacing the setting with a haunted castle, dark cellar or attic.
-In addition, they could show decay and create a gloomy and terrifying atmosphere by using imagery: hauling wolves at night, screams coming from the attic, floors screeching at night, withered flowers in the garden, heavy rain, bone-chilling cold and thick fog hovering over the castle/forest, so on and so forth.
+In addition, they could show decay and create a gloomy, terrifying atmosphere by using imagery: hauling wolves at night, screams coming from the attic, floors screeching at night, withered flowers in the garden, heavy rain, bone-chilling cold and thick fog hovering over the castle/forest, so on and so forth.

-Fairy tales with a MODERN twist – creative writing idea during the year
+Fairy tales with a modern twist – creative writing idea during the year

 Students will carry out this creative project the same way as the previous activity.
 However, instead of turning a classic fairy tale into a dark story, learners will need to adapt it and turn it into a modern fairy tale.
 After reading the story and taking notes of the important elements of the text, students may choose to replace the characters with teenagers who are struggling with different social issues.
 For instance, the ball room in the story of Cinderella could become a prom night or homecoming night, the prince or princess could be the rich spoiled teen who needs an important life lesson to learn, the three little pigs could become three brothers who are trying to successfully get through their senior year while fighting to stay away from bad influence represented by the wolf, which could be the symbol of drug use, toxic friendship or bad habits these teenagers are fighting to break.
 The possibilities are endless.

 I hope these creative writing project ideas will help you to put a twist on your writing lessons around Halloween and all year round.
-If you have any engaging creative writing ideas your students love working on, please share them in the comments section below.

 If you wish to incorporate these projects into your creative writing workshop, check out these time-saving resources that are available in my Teachers Pay Teachers store: